exfinen/zk-toolkit/README.md

 Cryptographic primitives library built from scratch

 ## Goal
-Implement cryptographic primitives in the simplest form without any optimization
+To implement cryptographic primitives in the simplest form without any optimization

 ## What's implemented so far
 - BLS12-381